Send the link below via email or IMCopy

 --The Parts that Make up a House

-legos seen here as a random selection and then sorted into categories (by color, size, or shape).
+legos seen here as a random selection and then sorted into categories (what categories?)

 --Types of Student Housing

-When catalogging cars, you wouldn't find any significant connection between sampling:
+When cataloging cars, you wouldn't find any significant connection between sampling:

 1. economy cars